Skip to content

 • Make it non-interactive.
 Every input needs a flag equivalent.
 Don’t drop into interactive prompts mid-execution — agents can’t press arrow keys.

 • Make --help useful.
-Include examples in every subcommand’s help output.
+Include examples in each subcommand’s help output.
 Agents pattern-match off examples faster than they read descriptions.

 • Accept stdin.
 Agents think in pipelines and want to chain commands.
 Don’t require positional args in unusual orders.